A Tropical Wildlife Quest in Search of Orangutans, Endangered Sea Turtles & More!

 Day 7: Selingan Turtle Island

-Take a speedboat ride to Selingan Turtle Island, one of a group of uninhabited islands straddling the Malaysian and Philippine boundary in the Sulu Sea.
+Take a speedboat ride to Selingan Turtle Island, one in a group of uninhabited islands straddling the Malaysian and Philippine boundary in the Sulu Sea.
 As one of three main turtle nesting sites in Borneo, Selingan's

 Days 8 & 9: Kinabatangan Wildlife Sanctuary